lidofinance/multichain-automaton/README.md

 git submodule update --init
 ```

-Go to each submodule and install its dependecies.
+Go to each submodule and install its dependencies.

 ## Usage